IllinoisSimulatorLab/szg/python/README.txt

           path.
       iii.
 That's it!

-1. First, build syzygy from source. (the "easy" developer model is not yet supported)
+1. First, build Syzygy from source. (the "easy" developer model is not yet supported)

 2. Next , make sure the following environment variables are set